rhobs/observability-operator/docs/api.md

         <td><b><a href="#monitoringstackspecnamespaceselector">namespaceSelector</a></b></td>
         <td>object</td>
         <td>
           Namespace selector for Monitoring Stack Resources.
-If left empty the Monitoring Stack will only match resources in the namespace it was created in.<br/>
+To monitor everything, set to empty map selector.
+E.g. namespaceSelector: {}.
+To monitor resources in the namespace where Monitoring Stack was created in, set to null.
+E.g. namespaceSelector:.<br/>
         </td>
         <td>false</td>
       </tr><tr>